WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

          `location-in-responses` in responses), return an error.
-      1. Otherwise, assert that `requests`\[`parsedUrl`] does not exist, and set `requests`\[`parsedUrl`] to `MakeRelativeToStream(location-in-responses)`.
+      1. Otherwise, assert that `requests`\[`parsedUrl`] does not exist, and set `requests`\[`parsedUrl`] to `MakeRelativeToStream(location-in-responses)`, where `location-in-responses` is the second and third elements of `responses`.
 If that returns an error, return an error.
    1. Otherwise:
       1. Let `variants` be the result of parsing the first element of `responses` as the value of the `Variants` HTTP header field (Section 2